 Turkey Tail – Immune support, promote cellular health, support inflammation levels

-Turkey tail contains beta-glucans that activate the dectin-1 receptor which significantly increases activity of phagocytic cells.
-This type of cells detect dangers to our immune system and respond to them by engulfing and destroying pathogens that are already in our body.
+Turkey Tail contains beta-glucans that activate the dectin-1 receptor which significantly increases the activity of phagocytic cells.
+This type of cell detects dangers to our immune system and responds to them by engulfing and destroying pathogens that are already in our body.
 Dectin-1 activation also causes the production of oxidative radicals and the release of TNF-alpha.
 This helps phagocytes attack threats in our bodies and can also by themselves help kill pathogens.

-Turkey tail activate B-lymphocytes, also a type of white blood cell, that upon activation excrete antibodies that look for and attach to pathogens.
+Turkey tail activates B-lymphocytes, also a type of white blood cell, that upon activation excrete antibodies that look for and attach to pathogens.
 Once attached, the antibodies neutralize the pathogens.
-That’s just some of the effects that Turkey Tail Mushroom has on the adaptive immune system.
-It will definitely strengthen our second defenses and prevent the pathogen growth.
+Those are just some of the effects that Turkey Tail Mushroom has on the adaptive immune system.
+It will definitely strengthen our second defenses and prevent pathogen growth.
 Novel applications for animal and human immune health may be identified in the future for components isolated from fermented substrates, independent of mushroom mycelium.

 For the prevention of the whole immune system, and much more, why not try a complex of eleven mushroom extracts designed to provide all the benefits associated with mushroom supplementation in one product.

-Turkey Tail Mushroom Extract powder and capsules for purchase at HR Supplements
+Turkey Tail Mushroom Extract powder and capsules for purchase at Nootropics Depot

 Benefits and uses may include: